Iron(III) sulfate: Natural occurrences

-Iron sulfates occur as a variety of rare (commercially unimportant) minerals.
-Mikasaite, a mixed iron-aluminium sulfate of chemical formula (Fe3+, Al3+)2(SO4)3 is the name of mineralogical form of iron(III) sulfate.
+Iron sulfates occur as a variety of rare commercially unimportant minerals.
+The mineralogical form of iron(III) sulfate, mikasaite, is a mixed iron-aluminium sulfate with the chemical formula (Fe3+, Al3+)2(SO4)3.
 This anhydrous form occurs very rarely and is connected with coal fires.
 The hydrates are more common, with coquimbite (nonahydrate) as probably the most often met among them.
 Paracoquimbite is the other, rarely encountered natural nonahydrate.
 Kornelite (heptahydrate) and quenstedtite (decahydrate) are rarely found.
 Andradite garnet is a yellow-green example found in Italy.
 Lausenite (hexa- or pentahydrate) is a doubtful species.
 All the mentioned natural hydrates are unstable connected with the weathering (aerobic oxidation) of Fe-bearing primary minerals (mainly pyrite and marcasite).